State of GenAI Data Readiness in 2024 - Survey results are in!

 Test data generation must be configurable, enabling data teams to request the amount, and type, of data they want to generate, as well as the characteristics it should have.

 Synthetic test data, which is commonly used to test applications in a closed test environment before deployment to production, provides several benefits to testing teams.
 Not only does it give them total control over the datasets in use, but it also protects data privacy by delivering fake, but lifelike, information.
-Synthetic data can also be more efficient to use than production data because it allows testers to generate large amounts of test data quickly and easily.
+Fictitious data can also be more efficient to use than production data because it allows testers to generate large amounts of test data quickly and easily.

 Synthetic test data is used for: